bloombloombloom/Bloom/README.md

 Bloom can be downloaded at https://bloom.oscillate.io/download.

-Bloom is a debug interface for embedded systems development on Linux.
+Bloom is a debug interface for embedded systems development on GNU/Linux.
 This is the official repository for Bloom's source code.
 For information on how to use Bloom, please visit https://bloom.oscillate.io.

 Bloom implements a number of user-space device drivers, enabling support for many debug tools (such as the Atmel-ICE,